firefly-elements/firefly-dialog/README.md

-# <firefly-delete-dialog\>
+# <firefly-dialog\>

-This component allows the user to delete a doctype from the database.
+a visual component that displays a form used to create new records.

-##Installation
+#Installation

 ```
 npm install --save @firefly/firefly-dialog